roehampton/module-content/software-development-1/week-01/lab/README.md

 Finally, we use Variables to store things

-    mystringis=(assign or bind to this name the value of this expression)
+    mystringis = (assign or bind to this name the value of this expression)

+## Syle Tips
+### Naming
+Variables, functions, methods, packages, modules *lower_case_with_underscores*

 We’ll continue exploring variables in the next session.
+Now we'll explore and expand on some of these concepts in Python via your open Jupyter Notebook.